karmaniverous/rrstack/.stan/system/stan.todo.md

 Completed (recent)

+- Fix(bounds): step to strictly earlier prevEnd during backward reset
+  - After a jump that lands exactly on a boundary (candidate == cursor), prevEnd equaled the cursor for some rules, and candidate selection (which requires v < cursor) stalled.
+In resetBackward, when the computed end is at/after the cursor, step to the previous occurrence (rrule.before on the current start) and recompute until prevEnd < cursor.
+    This guarantees progress and restores the expected latest active end under blackout overrides (e.g., 2024-01-10 06:00).
 - Fix(bounds): ensure backward sweep progresses past boundary equality
   - When the backward candidate-jump landed exactly on a boundary (candidate == cursor), reset state seeded inclusively at the cursor,    leaving prevEnd >= cursor and no strictly earlier candidate.
 The loop broke without finding the latest active end under blackout overrides.
 Seed resetBackward with cursor - 1 (bounded by domainMin) to compute the last start strictly before the cursor and continue scanning.